GlamourPolaris/js-client-sdk/README.md

 # 0chain Client SDK for Node

 This is Node.js implementation of 0chain js-client-sdk.
+Use this SDK to interact with 0Chain blockchain.
+The SDK supports wallet creation, transaction submission and verification.
+In addition to that, the sdk provides APIs to query blockchain health itself.
+See *example.js* file for more details.

 ## Installation
 Via Github: <https://github.com/0chain/js-client-sdk>